EstivenPad/EstivenPad/README.md

 - ☕ Chill, taking a cup of coffee.
 - 🎧 Music lover.
-- 📖 From time to time reading a good book.
+- 📖 From time to time reading a good book in my Kindle.

 ## Languages and Tools 👨🏽‍💻: